sonic-net/sonic-mgmt/docs/testplan/VxLAN_BGP_EVPN_test_plan.md

       - [Test results](#test-results-4)

 ## Overview
-The purpose of these tests is to perform the scalability tests on BGP EVPN VxLAN and verify the performance of the SONiC system, closely resembling production environment.
+The purpose of these tests is to perform the functionality and scalability tests on BGP EVPN VxLAN and verify the performance of the SONiC system, closely resembling production environment.

 ### Scope
 These tests are targeted on fully functioning SONiC system.
 Will cover functional and scalability testing of VxLAN using BGP EVPN as control plane to learn remote hosts.